nosainwe/Biomedical-projects/Temporal ConvLSTM POC for Spectral Monitoring/README.md

 - **Predict a future biomarker**, maturity score, or **time-to-threshold** ⏱️
 - Compare whether **dense, LSTM, or ConvLSTM** models handle the trajectory best 🤖

-This would help explore **continuous tissue monitoring** in a more realistic setting. 🔬